Bayes-Optimal Fair Classification with Multiple Sensitive Features: Introduction

-Researchers have developed various fair ML algorithms to operationalize these fairness notions.
-They are typically categorized based on when bias mitigation occurs during the training process: pre-processing, in-processing, or post-processing \citep{caton2024fairness}.
+Researchers have developed various fair ML algorithms to operationalize these fairness notions, which are typically categorized into three groups: pre-processing, in-processing, or post-processing \citep{caton2024fairness}.
 Pre-processing methods aim to reduce bias in the training data through techniques such as data cleaning or reweighting \citep{kamiran2012data,Calmon2017} before applying classical ML algorithms, but fairness in the training data does not always guarantee fairness in the resulting models.
-In-processing methods modify the model training objective by adding fairness regularizers or incorporating the fairness constraints \citep{zemel2013learning,agarwal2018reductions,zafar2017fairnessMec,Yang2020,Zhao2020Conditional}.
-Post-processing methods \citep{menon2018,gouic2020projection,xian2023fair,xian2024unifiedpostprocessing,chen2024posthoc} remap the model’s predictions to satisfy fairness requirements.
+In-processing methods modify the model training objective by adding fairness regularizers or incorporating fairness constraints \citep{zemel2013learning,agarwal2018reductions,zafar2017fairnessMec,Yang2020,Zhao2020Conditional}.
+Post-processing \citep{menon2018,gouic2020projection,xian2023fair,chen2024posthoc,xian2024unifiedpostprocessing,wei2021optimized,cruz2024unprocessing} remaps the model’s outputs to satisfy fairness requirements.